 The final dissertation manuscript must have a ready-for-publication appearance and standard features.
 The Office of the University Registrar does not endorse or verify the accuracy of any dissertation formatting templates that may be available to students.
 It is the responsibility of the student to make sure that the formatting meets the requirements outlined in this booklet.
 Introductory material, text, and appendices must all be clearly and consistently prepared and must meet all of the specifications outlined below.
-Once the dissertation is submitted online and approved by the Final Reader, no further changes are allowed.
+Once a student uploads and submits their dissertation to the Stanford Digital Repository, and it has been approved by the Registrar's Office, the submission is considered final and no further changes are permitted.

 The digital file of the dissertation submitted to Stanford Libraries must meet certain technical requirements to ensure that it can be easily accessed by readers now and into the future.
-Please follow the specifications outlined below and refer to the Guidelines for Making PDF Files document available from the Registrar’s web site: https://www.stanford.edu/dept/sul2/cgi-bin/etdhelp/index.php/General_Guidelines_for_Making_PDFs.
+Follow the specifications outlined below and refer to the Guidelines for Making PDF Files document available from the Registrar’s web site.

 Pages should be standard US letter size (8.5 x 11 inches).